the-mind/onlinesecurity.github.io/training/personalsecurity.md

 ### 7. Use secured platforms
 * Switch to secure authentication services and Virtual Private Networks (VPNS) to send sensitive information.
-* Use "hacker-proof" remote collaboration tools like Wire & Microsoft Teams.
+* Use "hacker-proof" remote collaboration tools such as Wire.
+See the [Secure Online Communications](https://the-mind.github.io/OnlineSecurity/training/securecommunications) module for more secure tool recommendations.

 ### 8. Go offline
 * Disable your Wi-Fi at night to prevent cyberattacks.
-* Swicth off borh your VPN and your computer at the end of the day to enable system updates.
+* Switch off both your VPN and your computer at the end of the day to enable system updates.

  Next > [5.
 Password Security](https://the-mind.github.io/OnlineSecurity/training/passwordsecurity)